The Man in the High Castle

 Anti-heroes are a product of the politically correct Left.
 Characters who exhibit overtly fascist behavior are morally repugnant to them.
 Any character with Right-wing attributes is typically portrayed by Hollywood as morally flawed.
 This is why Don Draper of Mad Men is a successful authoritarian male we can admire, but is also an alcoholic philanderer.
 Don Draper must engage in shameful behavior in order to demonstrate that the ideal he represents leads to bad outcomes.
 Yet, notwithstanding his moral flaws, Don Draper is viewed by the audience as a hero because men want to be the alpha male on Madison Avenue, and women want even more to be with that man (this is essentially the driving force behind every episode in the series).

 Another example is Breaking Bad.
 At the start of the show, Walter White is an archetypal boomer cuck who has accepted his subservient station in life like a “good” white man, in spite of his innate genius.
 He is a woefully unappreciated high school teacher mocked by his students, and is married to an anal-retentive wife.
 To make ends meet, he’s reduced to working a humiliating second job at a car wash, where he’s belittled by the immigrant owner.
 After he is diagnosed with cancer, Walter White snaps, and decides to finally “become a man.”
-By sheer brilliance and indomitable will, Walter becomes the legendary Heisenberg (his adopted alias) crime boss, overseeing North America’s largest crystal meth empire.
+By sheer brilliance and indomitable will, Walter becomes the legendary crime boss Heisenberg (his adopted alias), overseeing North America’s largest crystal meth empire.
 Here again, a man who decides to become “the one who knocks” and embrace his primal masculinity must be framed as a psychopathic murderer.
 In the end, though, people revere the great Heisenberg and pity the lowly Walter White.

 Smith’s appeal is not by chance, but by design.
 His name is John Smith, the quintessential American name of Jamestown fame.
 The creators intended to take the Norman Rockwell ideal of a father and turn him into a Nazi, as indicated by their promotional trailer.
 Their purpose, no doubt, was to pathologize the All-American family man by showing how completely “fascistic” America was in its past, and that it could seamlessly fit in with the Third Reich.

 The reverse, of course, is that viewers begin to reconsider their perceptions of National Socialism, which in this show happens to look identical to their beloved 1950s America.
-Lost in the Left’s fixation on the Declaration of Independence’s pablum about “all men are created equal” and the Jewish poem retconning the Statute of Liberty, is that America’s foundations are deeply fascistic.
-The White House, Capitol, and most of Washington DC exhibit the neoclassical architecture of the fascist Greco-Romans.
+Lost in the Left’s fixation on the Declaration of Independence’s pablum about “all men are created equal” and the Jewish poem retconning the Statue of Liberty, is that America’s foundations are deeply fascistic.
+The White House, Capitol, and most of Washington, DC exhibit the neoclassical architecture of the fascist Greco-Romans.
 America’s republic, which originally restricted rights and privileges to landowning males, was a descendant of the Roman Republic, where only landowning men could serve in the military and by extension were the only ones who had certain rights and privileges.
 Indeed, at the very heart of America’s government, the House of Representatives, stand two fasces side-by-side with the American flag.

 Once again, the Left is reminding Americans of their fascistic roots, blithely unaware of its subversive appeal, as particularly seen in the case of Obergruppenführer Smith.
-Not only does John Smith normalize the idea of a “Nazi,” but he is its champions.
+Not only does John Smith normalize the idea of a “Nazi,” but he is its champion.
 He’s the idealized version of male patriarchy that was long ago removed from our popular entertainment.
 A glance at the current year’s Modern Family typifies the change: the fathers in that show are, from oldest to youngest: a divorced and remarried race-mixing boomer with a non-white child, a bumbling doofus who plays the show’s fool, and two homosexual partners with an adopted Asian child.
 Between Obergruppenführer Smith and this cast of degenerates, the only father Middle Americans can relate to is a Nazi.

 The same sentiment applies to the Third Reich.
 Rather than the bleak dystopia presented in popular indoctrination, the Third Reich was the opposite: a marvelous utopia.
 In THMC, under Nazi rule, America has at long last become a shining city upon a hill.
 Its cities and suburbs are remarkably bucolic, the architecture is grand and awe-inspiring, the streets are clean and safe, and the populace is healthy and generally well-off.
 Its technological innovation is unmatched.
 The Third Reich has accomplished incredible feats by 1962, such as transcontinental air travel aboard rocket-propelled planes that takes half the time it takes even today on supersonic jets (and in the book, the Third Reich has also colonized the Moon, Venus, and Mars, although this is never referenced in the show).
 The Reich is also portrayed as vastly superior to the dirty, disorderly, and technologically bereft Imperial Japan when it is compared to the advances of Magna Germania.